JoaoMario109/ifsc-pi3-eletronic-load/docs/protocol.md

 'LK?': This query will return if front panel is enabled to user to interact or disabled right now

-'LK:0': This command will unlock front panel preventing user to interact with it 'LK:1': This command will lock front panel allowing user to interact with it
+'LK 0': This command will unlock front panel preventing user to interact with it 'LK 1': This command will lock front panel allowing user to interact with it

 # SD card